mstcroix/Fa03eb688ad8aa1db593d33dabd89bad/proc/time/chronos.md

 # Mass, Eenergy, Time and Space (MEST)
+>If you want to find the secrets of the universe, think in terms of energy, frequency and vibration.
+—Nikola Tesla

 ## Chronos, The God of Time
+`#RFC-chron-001: /tool/chron`

 ### Synchronisation
 But before going deep into what Synchronisation in a "synchronous SoS System" means.